espruino/EspruinoDocs/boards/WiFi.md

 }
 ```

-**Note:** If you want Espruino to connect at power on, make sure that you
+**Note:** If you want Espruino to connect at power on after you have
-call the WiFi initialisation code inside an `onInit` function - eg:
+saved, make sure that you call the WiFi initialisation code inside an
+`onInit` function - eg:

 ```
 var WIFI_NAME = "";